-lcon Property Description Draw Behind When enabled, your brush strokes will appear behind the existing artwork.
-The orange stroke was drawn over the black stroke, then put underneath it.
-Your brush stroke will temporarily appear over your artwork as you draw it, until you release the mouse cursor or tablet pen.
-Auto Fill When enabled, the shape you draw is automatically filled with the selected colour.
-By default, drawing a shape only creates its outlines.
-Snapping Allows you to enable or disable snapping for this tool and all other animation and drawing tools that support snapping, as well as to select which types of snapping are enabled.
-If you double-click or long-click on this button, it will open a pop-up menu in which you can toggle different snapping modes.
-You can also click on this button to toggle it off, which will disable all snapping modes, and click lcon Property Description on it again and toggle it on to re-enable the snapping modes which were previously enabled.
+lcon Property Description If you double-click or long-click on this button, it will open a pop-up menu in which you can toggle different snapping modes.
+You can also click on this button to toggle it off, which will disable all snapping modes, and click on it again and toggle it on to re-enable the snapping modes which were previously enabled.
 This tool supports the following snapping modes: Snap to Contour: When enabled, while you're drawing, the mouse cursor will snap to the nearby contours of the artwork in your drawing.
-Snap to Alignment Guides: While drawing, the drawing tool will snap against nearby alignment guides.
-Snap and Align: When enabled, while you're drawing, the mouse cursor will automatically align to the rectangular bounding boxes of other strokes and shapes in your drawing.
-Snap to Grid: While moving the selection, the mouse cursor will snap against the intersecting points of the grid.
-TIP To display the grid, select View > Grid > Show Grid from the top menu or press Ctrl + '. ₩ A Auto Flatten Mode By default, when drawing, each new stroke is created as a separate drawing object, which can be edited independently from other parts of the artwork.
+Snap to Alignment Guides: While drawing, the drawing tool will snap against nearby alignment guides. • Snap and Align: When enabled, while you're drawing, the mouse cursor will automatically align to the rectangular bounding boxes of other strokes and shapes in your drawing. • Snap to Grid: While moving the selection, the mouse cursor will snap against the intersecting points of the grid.
+TIP To display the grid, select View > Grid > Show Grid from the top menu or press Ctrl + '.
+III A Auto Flatten Mode By default, when drawing, each new stroke is created as a separate drawing object, which can be edited independently from other parts of the artwork.
 When enabled, the Auto-Flatten option automatically merges strokes into existing artwork.
 NOTE Using the Select tool, you can use select and remove a segment of flattened pencil lines.
 Overlapping pencil lines drawn with the Auto-Flatten mode are essentially cut into segments by the overlap and can be treated as individual lines.